Dino Visser: England

 Following the expiration of his Cape Umoya United contract at the end of the 2018–19 National First Division season, Visser moved to England.
 He went on trial with Charlton Athletic in July 2019, but ultimately the "Addicks" instead opted to sign Ben Amos.
 In October, he joined EFL League Two club Exeter City on a short-term deal, who were missing Lewis Ward with a broken arm.
 Visser made his debut for the club in a 3–1 victory over West Ham United U21 at St James Park in the group stage of the EFL Trophy.
-In the following round, Visser kept a clean sheet against League One promotion contenders Oxford United, incredibly saving all three of Oxford's penalties in the ensuing penalty shootout – a performance which earned him the tournament's 'Player of the Round' award.
-Following on from the expiration of Visser's short-term contract and a second injury to Jonny Maxted, Visser was offered the chance to return to the "Grecians" in February, however he rejected this, and the following month joined EFL League Two rivals Crewe Alexandra and promotion favourites on a short-term deal to the end of the 2019–20 season.
+In the following round, Visser kept a clean sheet against League One promotion contenders Oxford United, incredibly saving all three of Oxford's penalties in the ensuing penalty shoot-out – a performance which earned him the tournament's 'Player of the Round' award.
+Following on from the expiration of Visser's short-term contract and a second injury to Jonny Maxted, Visser was offered the chance to return to the "Grecians" in February; however, he rejected this, and the following month joined EFL League Two rivals Crewe Alexandra and promotion favourites on a short-term deal to the end of the 2019–20 season.

 He signed for League Two club Port Vale on 27 August 2020 after impressing manager John Askey on trial, who hoped he would challenge established number one Scott Brown for a first-team place.
 He made his debut against Tranmere Rovers at Vale Park on 8 September, keeping a clean sheet and then saving three penalties in the shoot-out to secure two points for the "Valiants" in the group stages of the EFL Trophy.
-However he was deregistered at the end of the January transfer window after he was sidelined with a hamstring injury.
+However, he was deregistered at the end of the January transfer window after he was sidelined with a hamstring injury.
 Both Brown and Visser were released at the end of the 2020–21 season by new manager Darrell Clarke.

-Hereford

-On 23 September 2022, Visser signed for National League North club Hereford following an injury to on-loan goalkeeper Harvey Wiles-Richards.